 The inclusion of such core processes is imperative for your CRM to depict a fair picture of your consumer relationships and help you answer complex questions in a glance.

-Your hotel CRM should be more than just a glorified database; it should be a system that helps your hotel organize your sales processes and allow a measure of predictability when forecasting revenues or looking at booking opportunities.
+Your hotel sales CRM should be more than just a glorified database; it should be a system that helps your hotel organize your sales processes and allow a measure of predictability when forecasting revenues or looking at booking opportunities.

 Extracting the most out of your database requires the end-user to understand the system completely and keep a track of the various metrics and KPIs.
 Finally, important underlying processes should be properly defined, so that every user derives insights in a cohesive, standardized manner.